Unemployment Stays Low

-The region’s economy showed more positive trends in July.
-Year-over-year, the number of people in the labor force increased by 9,400 workers, while the number of unemployed decreased by 5,400 people.
+The new data offer some good news for the region.
+The number of people in the labor force increased by 10,900 while the number of unemployed decreased by 4,900 from October 2017 to October 2018.